 Dean's Scholarship: Each law student is considered for a scholarship upon acceptance to the UHLC.
 The amounts awarded will vary.
 These scholarships are generally renewable, based on academic performance.

 The Office of Admissions offers a number of Dean's Scholarships to each entering class.
-These merit scholarships vary in number and amount and are renewable for the following two years for full-time students (or three years for part-time students), provided that requisite grades are maintained.
+These merit scholarships vary in number and amount and are renewable for the following two years for full-time students (or the followin three years for part-time students), provided that requisite grades are maintained.
 Each accepted applicant is automatically considered for a Dean's Scholarship and no separate application is required.
 If you are an out of state resident and receive a Dean's Scholarship, you will receive an in-state tuition waiver.

 **Scholarship and grant criteria are subject to change.